Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 2/3/2022 Release

+#### Notes

+This is an update for both web and mobile.

+#### Features

+**For mobile** - Photos can be dragged and dropped into a specific order which will be reflected on the Standard Report.

+**For web** - There is a new custom report template for Fairfield Residential.

+#### Bug Fixes

+**For mobile** - Prior items now updates more quickly after deleting a closing observation, making it harder to close an observation multiple times.

+**For web** - The pending tab for observations has been fixed.

 ## 1/11/2022 Release

 #### Notes